halbs13/Dynamics-NAV-Labour-Hire/au-labour-generate-invoices.md

 # Invoice Processing Overview

-ynamics NAV Labour Hire’s  Sales Invoice and Sales CR/Adj Note generation function has been designed to automatically generate invoice  for customers using data transferred from the Time Sheet Line table.
+Dynamics NAV Labour Hire’s  Sales Invoice and Sales CR/Adj Note generation function has been designed to automatically generate invoice  for customers using data transferred from the Time Sheet Line table.
 The data entered and processed from the Time Sheet Line table will update the Job Planning Lines ready for customer invoices and credit notes to be generated.

 The Invoice and CR/Adj Note Generation function has been designed to cater for the following requirements: